-- In terms of the common law, an employer has a duty to provide a safe working environment for its employees.
+- Q - In terms of the common law, an employer has a duty to provide a safe working environment for its employees.
 This is further qualified by the legal obligation of an employer to maintain a working environment that is safe and healthy, as determined by the OHS Act.
 Similarly, the BCEA expressly provides for the protection of employees before and after the birth of a child, in that no employer may require or permit a pregnant employee (or an employee who is nursing her child) to perform work that is hazardous to her health or the health of her child.
-There are various steps an employer may consider to give effect to its obligation towards a pregnant employee. - The Guidance Document which is incorporated into the C-19 OHS by reference classifies pregnant persons who are more than 28 weeks pregnant as vulnerable persons and therefore employers are required to make special provision to accommodate and ensure the safety of pregnant persons in the workplace.
+There are various steps an employer may consider to give effect to its obligation towards a pregnant employee. - Annexure A of the C19 OHS Directive is a Sectoral Guidelines Template dealing with risk assessment, engineering controls, administrative controls, health and safety work practices, PPE and provision of safe transport for employees.